Bainland Country Park

 The Victorian town of Woodhall Spa came into existence largely by accident.
 Locals digging for coal stumbled across the water far below and it wasn’t until the town lord had it tested in 1834 that it was declared a valuable mineral spring.
-Up popped the spa baths, the shops, the town houses and the grand hotels that all live on to give the town its lasting elegance today.
-And though nowadays you bubble in campsite hot-tubs rather than the town’s original mineral springs, it’s still a cracking place to holiday.
+Up popped the spa baths, the shops, the town houses and the grand hotels that all live on to give the town its lasting elegance today, and though nowadays you bubble in campsite hot-tubs rather than the town’s original mineral springs, it’s still a cracking place to holiday and Bainland Country Park is the best way to enjoy it.

 A mile from the town centre, and directly opposite the vast grounds of Woodhall Spa Manor, Bainland Country Park is the main residence for most campers and caravanners pitching up in this quiet part of the Lincolnshire countryside.
 The park has long been home to a series of wooden rental lodges but recently it’s the introduction of a trio of glamping tents that have caused a stir at Cool Camping HQ.
 If you’re in need of a proper glamping hideout, they’re sure to fit the bill.